MichaelAquilina/zsh-you-should-use/README.md

 Usage
 -----

 You dont need to do anything.
-Once it's installed, `zsh-you-should-know` will let you know if you wrote a command with an existing alias.
+Once it's installed, `zsh-you-should-use` will let you know if you wrote a command with an existing alias.

 ```